Call it destiny. Call it fate.

 —

 Friddle envisioned Dave controlling center tip-offs and becoming an integral player in his program when he reached high school.
 The advantage would be staggering, as center jump balls happened after each made basket (the rule was changed in 1937).
+Controlling center jumps led to winning baskeball.

 The black population in Indiana doubled from 1910 to 1930.
 During the same period, the Ku Klux Klan saw unprecedented power in Indiana.
 By 1922, two thousand Indiana residents were joining the Klan weekly.
 That same year, the General Assembly of Indiana passed a bill creating “Klan Day” at the State Fair.